lesaint/lesaint.github.io/_posts/tips/2014-11-07-script_to_delete_all_objects_in_a_oracle_schema.md

 ---
 layout: post
-title: "Script to delete all objects in a schema"
+title: "Script to delete all objects in a Oracle schema"
 tags:
  - Oracle
  - script